Photo by Sébastien Goldberg on Unsplash

 “The commission shall primarily map the consequences of the Norwegianisation policy regarding the opportunities for the Sámi and Kvens/Norwegian Finns to use and practice their own language, culture and traditional trade.”

 The aim of the investigation is to have a forward-looking perspective and “lay the foundation of continued reconciliation”.
+As a researcher I must ask: What else could continued reconciliation mean than ethically, economically and environmentally sustainable reconciliation?

 In the end, it all comes down to the land.